Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Optional Intervals Event and analysis

 \end{pty} \fi

-\subsection{Set of optional intervals events}
+\subsection{Set of Optional Intervals Events}

-\EBL \ifincludeFile In the previous subsection, we proposed $\bOIE$.
-As we mentioned when analyzing events earlier, an event may be composed of several events.
-So in this subsection, we will analyze the properties of multiple $\bOIE$ instances.
+\EBL \ifincludeFile In the previous subsection, we introduced the Optional Intervals Event ($\bOIE$) abstraction.
+As analyzed earlier regarding the properties of events, a single event can be composed of multiple sub-events.
+Therefore, this subsection investigates the properties of sets consisting of multiple $\bOIE$ instances.

-A set of sets of 2-tuples, that is, a set of $\bTwoTplS$ instances, is denoted as $\bTwoTplSS$, and an instance is denoted as $\TwoTplSS$, its ordered enumeration form is as follows:
+First, we supplement a fundamental type definition: a set composed of several $\bTwoTplS$ instances (i.e., sets of 2-tuples) is denoted as $\bTwoTplSS$, with a single instance denoted as $\TwoTplSS$.
+Its ordered enumeration form is as follows:

 For example,